 - No controlling interest and no significant influence: if Company A owns less than 20% of Company B’s equity, neither consolidation nor equity method is required.

-You are a Treasury Accountant at Flow, Inc., a futuristic technology-enabled financial services company.
-Its cash and cash equivalents at 1 January 2015 stood at $2.2 billion.
-A newly appointed Treasury Manager embarked on an aggressive investment spree.
+You are an Accountant at Flow, Inc., a futuristic technology-enabled financial services company.
+Its cash and cash equivalents at 1 January 20X9 stood at $2.2 billion.
+A newly appointed Investment Manager embarked on an aggressive investment spree.
 During the year, the company entered into the following transactions:

-- 1 February 2015: purchased 18% of common stock of Air, Inc., a cutting-edge communication company for $450 million with intent to hold them for indefinite period.
+- 1 February 20X9: purchased 18% of common stock of Air, Inc., a cutting-edge communication company for $450 million with intent to hold them for indefinite period.

-- 1 March 2015: invested $55 million in an equity mutual fund with intent to sell it in near future.
+- 1 March 20X9: invested $55 million in an equity mutual fund with intent to sell it in near future.

-- 1 July 2015: invested in government bonds with face value of $350 million due by end of June 2020 carrying interest rate of 8% at par.
+- 1 July 20X9: invested in plain-vanilla government bonds with face value of $350 million due by the end of 5th year carrying interest rate of 8% at par.
 The company intends to hold them to maturity.

-- The 18% stake in Air, Inc. should be classified as available for sale investment.
-The year-end unrealized gain of $50 million ($500 million - $450 million) should be classified as unrealized gain in other comprehensive income.
+- The 18% stake in Air, Inc. should be classified at FVTPL and a gain of $50 million ($500 million - $450 million) should be reported in income statement.

-- The $55 million investment in equity mutual fund should be classified as trading investment and the realized gain of $5 million ($60 million - $55 million) should be included in income statement.
+- The $55 million investment in equity mutual fund should be classified at FVTPL and the realized gain of $5 million ($60 million - $55 million) should be included in income statement.

 - The investment in government securities should be carried at amortized cost recognizing interest income in income statement.
 It is because the company’s business model to ‘hold the asset to collect’ cash flows which meet SPPI test.
 Any fair value changes in government securities are not recognized.